gfx-tekminera/gfx-spreadsheet/README.md

   To restore the spreadsheet to its more recent state, you can use the Redo command instead of the Ctrl + Y shortcut.
 - `ref.current.duplicateRow()`
   Make a duplicate of the focused row and insert it below.
+- `ref.current.cancelEdit()`
+  Reset the spreadsheet to its original state, but perserve changes state (can redo all change)